Starkku/Phobos/docs/New-or-Enhanced-Logics.md

     - If `DelayedFire.AnimIsAttached` is set to true, the animation is attached to the firing TechnoType.
 If `DelayedFire.RemoveAnimOnNoDelay` is also set to true the animation is removed when the duration expires or firing is interrupted regardless of its remaining lifetime.
     - If `DelayedFire.CenterAnimOnFirer` is set the animation is created at the firer's center rather than at the firing coordinates.
   - If the weapon was fired by InfantryType and `DelayedFire.PauseFiringSequence` is set to true, the infantry's firing sequence animation is paused when it hits the firing frame defined by `FireUp/Prone` or `SecondaryFire/Prone` in its `artmd.ini` entry until the delay timer has expired.
+  - If the weapon has `Burst` > 1 and `DelayedFire.OnlyOnInitialBurst` set to true, the delay occurs only before the initial burst shot.
+Note that if using Ares, `Burst` index does not reset if firing is interrupted or the firer loses target, meaning it will be able to resume firing without waiting for the delay.

 In `rulesmd.ini`:
 ```ini
 [SOMEWEAPON]                           ; WeaponType